Our Testing Services

 This test evaluates tape wrapped insulation for sealing between wraps after thermal stress.

 This test is typically used as a process control test to ensure that the measured diameter of a manufactured wire is within the range provided in the wire/cable specification.
-The wire/cable is measured in a couple of locations and the average diameter is reported.
+The wire/cable is measured in several locations and the average diameter is reported.
 For non-uniform cables, such as with twisted pairs, measurements are made both for the minimum and maximum diameter.

 The dielectric is perhaps one of the most referenced tests when examining wires.
 The reason is that it tests the most important part of the wire insulation: determine if the wire insulation is free of breaches (or has been sufficiently degraded such that a high voltage would breach any weak points in the insulation).
 The basics of the test are that the entire wire, except for an inch at both ends, is placed in a water bath (with salt and wetting agent) and a high voltage potential is placed between the conductor and the return electrode in the water bath.
 If there is a failure in the insulation, then there will be a noticeable current flow.
 Dependent on the test method used, the pretest soak time, voltage amplitude and type (AC or DC) will vary.